Communication media is a medium or channel through which a message or information can be transmitted from a sender to the receiver.

 Communication through the telephone is a type of oral communication that depends entirely on the voice without any physical presence.
 One has to have clarity on their voice and speech to ensure passing the correct information.
 This type of communication has more chance of miscommunication due to connection issues.
 Also, confusion may arise because of similar-sounding words like ‘I’ and ‘eye.’

 A presentation is a formal type of face-to-face oral communication.
 Presentation is always based on a particular topic to deliver knowledge or awareness to the audience for example a film.
-It is the responsibility of the one who is presenting to communicate with the audience.
+It is the responsibility of the one who is presenting to convey information and communicate with the audience.

 1.3 Public speech